Emily Chang ’18

-Marissa hails from the Pacific Northwest and has comfortably resided in Portland, OR for the last 14 years.
-At Mount Holyoke, she majors in Neuroscience and hopes to pursue a career in research.
+Marissa, a biology major, hails from the Pacific Northwest and has comfortably resided in Portland, OR for the last 14 years.
 In her free time, she seeks ways to fight the capitalistic, patriarchal, and heteronormative society we live in.
-She is constantly exploring ways to make her existence more sustainable and plans on owning an off-grid tiny house someday.
-She also eats a lot of ice cream and watches Parks and Recreation.
-Marissa is an avid women’s soccer fan; she does not play any sports.
+She is constantly exploring ways to make her existence more sustainable, often known for carrying a wooden spork, cloth napkins, and reusable, collapsible dishes around campus; she also plans on owning an off-grid tiny house someday.
+Marissa’s devotion to her gray fleece (with an orange square of course!) and the Portland Thorns (her hometown women’s professional soccer team) are second to none.
+She also loves her dog, Mo, ice cream, Parks and Recreation, cycling, hiking, camping, and spending time in the great outdoors.

 Mahima is a pre-health Neuroscience major and wannabe Environmental Studies major.
 When she’s not studying or playing with proteins in her biochemistry lab, you can find her eagerly explaining divestment and CJC to a friend over dinner.
 She loves sci-fi, comedy, and indie music.
 You can go to her for TV/book recs and a Indian meal that’s probably too spicy for you.
 She lives with her parents and zero siblings in Vermont, the friendly neighbor to the North.